 Today, we present you a brand-new solution that adds necessary functionality for convenient browsing on your store – the Amasty Mega Menu extension for Magento 2.
 The module enables online store owners to build custom navigation menus without any special skills required.
-With the extension’s toolset, you can quickly create dynamic menu bars with visually attractive elements and include all necessary pages and products there.
+With the extension’s toolset, you can quickly create dynamic menu bars with visually attractive elements and include all necessary pages and products.
 This way, you will provide your store visitors with clear information about the goods you are selling and motivate them to make a purchase due to fast and comfortable navigation through your website pages.

 Below, we highlight the features of the Magento 2 advanced navigation menu module and describe its benefits.